mhenrixon/json_spec/README.md

 ### JSON Memory

-There's one more Cucumber step that json_spec provides which hasn't been used above.
+There's one more Cucumber step that rspec-oj provides which hasn't been used above.
 It's used to memorize JSON for reuse in later steps.
 You can "keep" all or a portion of the JSON by giving a name by which to remember it.